 Modified ribbon connector:

-Picture of when the Pin 9 is plugged in.
+Picture of when the pin 9 is plugged in.

-OK ..I confess, this is a bit overkill for me to put an I/O board like this inside the MiSTer Station.
-Because it is mostly for the audio out functionality this sounded like a good idea in the first place.
-But hey, this is more “retro proof” (opposite of future proof) this way with the analog video out in there in case of emergency.
-If I will go full retro someday.
-The audio out port is worth it anyway now that I can only need a computer screen and some sort of headphones or an audio receiver.
+OK… I confess, this is a bit overkill for me to put an I/O board like this inside the MiSTer Station.
+Because it is mostly for the audio-out functionality, this sounded like a good idea in the first place.
+But hey, this is more “retro-proof” (the opposite of future-proof) this way, with analogue video out included just in case.
+If I go full retro someday.
+The audio-out port is worth it anyway, since I now only need a computer screen and some headphones or an audio receiver.

-Added a Real time clock (RTC v.1.3) as well.
+I added a real-time clock (RTC v1.3) as well.

 Mounting I/O ports to the back.